 - Surf school for beginners

-- Board rental in all shapes and sizes available
+- Board rentals in all shapes and sizes available

 - Surf guiding for intermediate and advanced surfers